New Documentary Reveals Silicon Valley’s Role in Notorious Bronx Gang Raid

 For the raid, ICE requested and received the services of Palantir’s FALCON software, which pools data from various government agencies, including the FBI, CIA, Transportation Security Administration, Customs and Border Protection, and Coast Guard.

-Hours before the raid, at 9:04 p.m. on April 25, 2016, a Palantir employee sent an email to ICE.
+Ahead of the raid, at 9:04 p.m. on April 25, 2016, a Palantir employee sent an email to ICE.
 “FYI we’re all set here.
 Helping some random agents get setup but we should have a good viz on everyone,” they wrote.

 The emails also show ICE got support from Qbase-McNeil Integrated Solutions, a company that supports ICE “with mission-critical IT service support and program management both domestically and internationally,” to coordinate laptops and a virtual private network for government agents.
 Qbase-McNeil also assists the Defense Information Systems Agency, the Office of Policy, Management and Budget in the Department of Interior, and the Bureau of Land Management, among other government bodies.